Siltal/mindustry_PowerDashboard/README.md

-## A low consume pwoer dashboard for Mindustry.
+## A low consume power dashboard for Mindustry.

 you can modity the first command of the CPU in game, to match your power consumption。